derRiesenOtter/bachelor/docs/thesis/methods.typ

 the beginning of this work, it was abandoned due to the similarity to the PSPire dataset and lack of time.
 Therefore, no results of this dataset are part of this work. \
 During all runs a random seed of 13 was set to achieve reproducibility.
 The training data loaders were set to shuffle, while the validation data loaders were not.
-The batch size was set depending on the complexity of the model and the size of the data set, these values can be found in the appendix.
+The batch size was set depending on the complexity of the model and the size of the data set, these values can be found in the raw data, see appendix.
 All models, excluding the XGBoost model, used cross entropy loss for the loss function and considered the distribution of positive and negative values using class weights.
 The ADAM optimizer @kingma_adam_2017 was used in all models except the XGBoost, as it requires less manual optimization than stochastic gradient descent.
-The learning rate and decay was adjusted per model and can be found in the appendix.
-The models will be evaluated with the
+The learning rate and decay was adjusted per model and can be found in the raw data as well, see appendix.
+The models will be evaluated with the @auc values from the @roc and @prc. \
-@auc values from the @roc and @prc. \
+The evaluation will
-The evaluation will mostly be split into proteins that contain @idr::pl and proteins that do not contain @idr::pl for comparability with the PSPire dataset.
-Testing other splits like the driver and client split from the PPMC-lab dataset as well as the split into partner-dependent and self-assembling proteins was only touched briefly and would require more time.
+mostly be split into proteins that contain @idr::pl and proteins that do not contain @idr::pl for comparability with the results of the PSPire.
+Testing other splits like the driver and client split from the PPMC-lab dataset as well as the split into partner-dependent and self-assembling proteins was only touched briefly and was not included in this work.

 During this development @bn was used @noauthor_batchnorm1d_nodate for smoother training as well as @do for reducing overfitting.
 An overview